opencv/opencv/modules/ml/doc/boosting.rst

 ----------------------------
 Returns the sequence of weak tree classifiers.

-.. ocv:function:: CvSeq* CvBoost::get_weak_predictors()
+.. ocv:cfunction:: CvSeq* CvBoost::get_weak_predictors()

 The method returns the sequence of weak classifiers.
-Each element of the sequence is a pointer to the ``CvBoostTree`` class or to some of its derivatives.
+Each element of the sequence is a pointer to the :ocv:class:`CvBoostTree` class or to some of its derivatives.

 CvBoost::get_params
 -------------------